running-on-sunshine/hidden-joys/README.md

 ### Using the Google Maps API with a React application

+#### Displaying/loading Google Maps

 * **Problem:** The first challenge encountered with using the Google Maps API was figuring out how to display the map on the screen.
 The documentation on the Google Maps Platfrom page shows how to add a map to your site using HTML and vanilla JavaScript, but since our application is built with React, we needed to find another way to implement the API.

 * **Solution:** We installed the react-google-maps library.
-  * The git repo for this library can be found at github.com/tomchentw/react-google-maps.
+  * The git repo for this library can be found at [github.com/tomchentw/react-google-maps](github.com/tomchentw/react-google-maps).
   * The readme links to documentation on how to use the library.

+#### Creating a search box populated by the Google Places Library

 * **Problem:** Another problem encountered when dealing with Google Maps was creating a search box that is populated using the Google Places library.